umccr/orcahouse/orcavault/README.md

 ### Make Load

-To this point, it is good enough to work with structural changes and transformation from previous section i.e. data model development purpose.
-If you would like to try ELT process with snapshot test data, you can sync from dev bucket.
+To this point, it is good enough to work with structural changes and transformation from a previous section; i.e., data model development purpose.
+If you would like to try the ELT process with snapshot test data, you can sync from dev bucket.
 Steps are as follows.

 ```
 export AWS_PROFILE=umccr-dev-admin